onestreamline/onestreamline.github.io/README.md

-This Repo is for hosting the Website at github pages; the Repo for code is in BitBucket
+This is my personal Website to showcase my sample projects and resume; I build light-weight Websites and system intergrations for businesses such as free hosting, Content Management System, and custom POS plugins.

-This is my personal Website to showcase my sample projects and resume; I build light weight Websites suitable for small-biz; free hosting and Content Management System; custom POS plugins
+This Repo is for hosting the Website at github pages; the Repo for code is in BitBucket.
+Need to merge the code changes made here back to BitBucket using pull request.